-Tickets for Saloon Tales are now on sale!
+Tickets for The Trial of Ebenezer Scrooge are on sale!

 The Village Players is a nonprofit 501(c)(3) Community Teaching Theater based in Valrico, Florida, in unincorporated Hillsborough County.
 The Players train, rehearse, and perform at the James McCabe Theater in Valrico, a building on the County's Registry of Historic Places, built in 1915.